koreakit/korea-for-woocommerce/readme.txt

 = Looking for something else? =

-If Korea for WooCommerce doesn’t quite fit your needs or you like me to consult on a project with you, feel free to drop me an email at [contact@greys.co](mailto:contact@greys.co).
+If Korea for WooCommerce doesn’t quite fit your needs or you like me to consult on a project with you, feel free to drop me an email [here](mailto:contact@greys.co).

 == Screenshots ==